The Killer (Part 1)

 And then, slamming the apartment door behind her with a force that knocked a picture from the wall, she was gone.

 Indeed, what transpired with Sharon had merely perpetuated a lifelong pattern.
-It had happened, in one manner or another, with every “serious” relationship with a woman I’d been in.
+It had happened, in one manner or another, with every woman with whom I’d had a “serious” relationship.

 The pattern I’m referring to would invariably begin in the early stages of routine intimacy.
-And it didn’t take much to trigger it, I’d hear the sounds they made in the bathroom, or suddenly notice a simple mole or dimpled hollow on a breast, and instantly suffer a spasm of revulsion that was accompanied by a heart jolt of fear—it was as though I’d caught a glimpse of the grim reaper himself.
+And it didn’t take much to trigger it.
+I’d hear the sounds they made in the bathroom, or suddenly notice a simple mole or dimpled hollow on a breast, and instantly suffer a spasm of revulsion that was accompanied by a heart jolt of fear — it was as though I’d caught a glimpse of the Grim Reaper himself.
 If the intensity of that reflex passed quickly there was an insidious after effect.
 An emotional distancing would be left in its wake, a distancing which was beyond me to repair.
-Try as I might, I couldn’t shake my perception of their bodies as things that decayed and ultimately vanished.
+Try as I might, I couldn’t shake my perception of women’s bodies as things that decayed and ultimately vanished.
 They were, their bodies, an atrocious and ephemeral concoction of pipes, wiring and nasty liquids that nature had fiendishly devised and then camouflaged by, at best, a pretty face or figure.
 Any ardor I may initially have felt would fade, and sex would become merely obligatory and mechanical.
 In the aftermath of the ensuing split-up, that could take place anywhere from weeks to months later, I would feel only a listlessness in the company of any new women I met.
-My torpor would last until my libido necessarily reawakened—it represented, after all, a biological imperative.
-Then, not counting one-nighters that were too casual and over too fast for me to have cause to recoil, I would once again enter a familiar scenario.
+My torpor would last until my libido necessarily reawakened — it represented, after all, a biological imperative.
+Then, not counting one-nighters that were over too fast for me to find cause to recoil, I would once again enter a familiar scenario.

-Sharon had attributed my resistance to her wishes to what she called “commitment-phobia” and I should acknowledge that I’d led her on a bit.
-That was because I was afflicted with an ambivalence which hadn’t been a problem in previous failing liaisons.
+Sharon had attributed my resistance to her wishes to what she called “commitment phobia” and I should acknowledge that I’d given her mixed signals, which undoubtedly shaped her reading of me.
+But if I’d led her on a little it was because I was afflicted with an ambivalence that hadn’t been a problem in previous failing liaisons.
 I was approaching middle age with no significant couplings to show for it, and given that she was comely, personable and intelligent, I thought I ought to want her.
 As a result, I couldn’t bring myself to thoroughly discourage her aspirations.
-Despite her constant complaints about the noise that extended into the early morning hours from the nightclub across the street and just four floors below, she’d remained adamant about taking occupancy (with getting hitched and becoming a mother to follow on its heels).
-And I’d more than intimated that when I turned thirty-five I’d be ready.
+Despite her constant complaints about the noise that extended into the early morning hours from the nightclub across the street and just four floors below — I barely noticed it myself — she’d remained adamant about taking occupancy (with getting hitched and becoming a mother to quickly follow).
+And I had intimated that, when I turned thirty-five, I might be ready.
 If, all along, I knew that my readiness wasn’t very likely in the cards, I did live with the hope that something would at one point rescue me from my condition.
-But when the time came that something never materialized.
+But when the time came that something hadn’t materialized.

 “So, are you prepared to take the next steps?”
 She’d asked me in bed that morning, snuggling behind me.